 Nurses are exposed to a lot of bodily fluids and germs every shift.
 From experience, scrubs are just easier to clean.

-This might be a personal preference, but for me wearing scrubs for an 8-hour shift, 12-hour shift or 16-hour shift is a lot more comfortable than trying to wear jeans.
+For me wearing scrubs for an 8-hour shift, 12-hour shift, or 16-hour shift is a lot more comfortable than trying to wear jeans.

 Related Article: 10 Top Scrub Brands for Nurses

 Because nurses deal with some of the sickest people, it is essential that they wear clothing that is resistant to transmitting germs.

 This helps protect themselves, their families, and other patients who are immunocompromised, whom they are taking care of.

 Many scrubs tend to have antimicrobial properties or are made from less porous material than typical clothes, making them easier to clean.

 6. Scrubs Give a Uniform Professional Look

 Say what you will about scrubs, but one of the nice things about wearing scrubs is that it helps with giving nurses a uniform appearance.